Turner’s Pit Barbeque

 Wayne’s Smoke Shack – Round 2

 Overall Rating and is it worth a visit: 8.25 to 8.5/10 and Yes.
 Worth a stop, but not the best in Colorado in anything outside of maybe their garlic mashed potatoes.
-Wayne’s is located out in a nice suburban strip mall, nestled between Boulder and Denver in the town of Superior, and is open on only Fridays and Saturdays.
-Admittedly, I was reviewing this for a second time due to a recent Reddit post regarding my Colorado BBQ rankings, where a lot of people had some strong opinions that Wayne’s was the best brisket and bbq in the state.
-As such, I recognized I hadn’t been there in almost 5 years and my original review was one of my first ever, so I wanted to give them a second chance to see what everyone was raving about.
-Walking up to the front door, I was hit with a nice smell of smoke, and an unexpected amount of people already waiting in front of me.
-For it only be 6 minutes past opening, I was pleasantly surprised to see 28 people ahead of me in line.
-Upon entering, I noticed they have frozen bbq meats also available for takeaway, which is a unique option not really available at other Colorado locations.
-They also have grab and go take away side dishes as well.
+Wayne’s is located out in a nice suburban strip mall, nestled between Boulder and Denver in the town of Superior, and is open only on Fridays and Saturdays.
+Admittedly, I was reviewing this for a second time due to a recent Reddit post regarding my Colorado BBQ rankings, where a lot of people had some strong opinions that Wayne’s was the best brisket and BBQ in the state.
+As such, I recognized I hadn’t been there in almost 5 years, and my original review was one of my first ever, so I wanted to give them a second chance to see what everyone was raving about.
+Walking up to the front door, I was hit with a nice smell of smoke and an unexpected number of people already waiting in front of me.
+For it only being 6 minutes past opening, I was pleasantly surprised to see 28 people ahead of me in line.
+Upon entering, I noticed they have frozen BBQ meats also available for takeaway, which is a unique option not really available at other Colorado locations.
+They also have grab-and-go take-away side dishes as well.
 As a heads up, they don’t have a liquor license, so only fountain drinks and sweet tea here.
-Friendly staff though and can serve down to 1/4 lbs of any of the smoked meats.
+Friendly staff, though, and can serve down to 1/4 lbs of any of the smoked meats.
 I got the Wayne special, which came with 1/2 lb meat option plus a side and drink, and I added in a wide range of additional meats and sides.
-While the steady flow of people was nice to see, I found myself confused, because while this is better bbq than I remember, it’s also not worth the premium price they charge compared to other locations.
+While the steady flow of people was nice to see, I found myself confused, because while this is better BBQ than I remember, it’s also not worth the premium price they charge compared to other locations.
 Add in that they don’t have Shiner Bock or Lone Star (Central Texas BBQ staples) or any other beers I can enjoy with my barbecue, and I find myself sticking closer to my original review than what my local Reddit enthusiasts think.
-Although to be fair, they were better than I remember and do have a good bbq vibe and ambiance to it, with solid customer service and improved sides, so I bumped them up 14 spots in my state ranking and 17 nationally.
+Although, to be fair, they were better than I remember and do have a good BBQ vibe and ambiance to it, with solid customer service and improved sides, so I bumped them up 14 spots in my state ranking and 17 nationally.
 While the food was better than I remember, none of the meats blew me away, with some leaving me underwhelmed.
 Overall, it is worth stopping in for a visit, as they do have some unique flavors compared to other locations across the state, but I have a hard time putting them in a top 5 in anything outside of their garlic mashed potatoes

 Date Visited: 5/24/2025